See how Beltmar reads behavior as narrative

 External Content Library

-Teams can annotate content IDs, titles, and notes so inbound entries and journeys are tied to outside-world content context.
+Annotate content IDs, titles, and notes so inbound entries and journeys are tied to outside-world content context.

 Observations Feed

-Detected shifts are logged with confidence and uncertainty notes, plus neutral questions to explore over the next window.
+Detected shifts logged with confidence and uncertainty notes, plus neutral questions to explore over the next window.

 Ready to see your own audience through this lens?